Pythagorean astronomical system

 An astronomical system positing that the Earth, Moon, Sun, and planets revolve around an unseen "Central Fire" was developed in the fifth century BC and has been attributed to the Pythagorean philosopher Philolaus.
 The system has been called "the first coherent system in which celestial bodies move in circles", anticipating Copernicus in moving "the earth from the center of the cosmos [and] making it a planet".
 Although its concepts of a Central Fire distinct from the Sun, and a nonexistent "Counter-Earth" were erroneous, the system contained the insight that "the apparent motion of the heavenly bodies" was (in large part) due to "the real motion of the observer".
 How much of the system was intended to explain observed phenomena and how much was based on myth, mysticism, and religion is disputed.
 While the departure from traditional reasoning is impressive, other than the inclusion of the five visible planets, very little of the Pythagorean system is based on genuine observation.
 In retrospect, Philolaus's views are "less like scientific astronomy than like symbolical speculation."

 Before Philolaus

 Knowledge of contributions to Pythagorean astronomy before Philolaus is limited.
 Hippasus, another early Pythagorean philosopher, did not contribute to astronomy, and no evidence of Pythagoras's work on astronomy remains.
 None for the remaining astronomical contributions can be attributed to a single person and, therefore, Pythagoreans as whole take the credit.
 However, it should not be presumed that the Pythagoreans as a unanimous group agreed on a single system before the time of Philolaus.

 One surviving theory from the Pythagoreans before Philolaus, the harmony of the spheres, is first mentioned in Plato’s Republic.
-Plato presents the theory in a mythological sense by including it in the legend of Er, which concludes the Republic.
+Plato presents the theory in a mythological sense by including it in the Myth of Er, which concludes the Republic.
 Aristotle mentions the theory in De Caelo, in which he presents the theory as a "physical doctrine" that coincides with the rest of the Pythagorean cosmology, rather than attributing it to myth.